Pizajolo/Arduino-Clone/README.md

 # Arduino-Clone
-Arduino clone with build in 512k EEPROM and clock, designed with Kicad.
+Battery powered Arduino clone with clock and extended 512k EEPROM.
+This board is designed in Kicad.